slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Trends by guest functional group

-SMIRNOFF99Frosst does a good job (MSE = -0.10 kcal/mol, 95% CI [-0.54, 0.30] and RMSE = 0.76 kcal/mol, 95% CI [0.43, 1.12]) estimating the binding free energy of ammonium-containing guests to both αCD and βCD (Figure @fig:ammonium).
+SMIRNOFF99Frosst does a good job (MSE = -0.10 kcal/mol, 95% CI [-0.54, 0.30] and RMSE = 0.76 kcal/mol, 95% CI [0.43, 1.12]) estimating the binding free energy of ammonium-containing guests to both αCD and βCD (Figure @fig:ammonium and Table @tbl:overall-ammonium).
 Shorter chain molecules bind less strongly and the same guest binds more strongly to αCD than βCD.

-[I need to include the functional group tables here.
-I will put the SMIRNOFF99Frosst vs. Experimental tables here and the others in the SI.]{.banner .lightgrey}

 ![Binding free energy (ΔG) comparisons showing ammonium guests in color and highlighted.
 Darker colors indicate shorter chain molecules.
 Non-highlighted guests are shown as smaller gray circles.](images/ammonium.png){#fig:ammonium}

-SMIRNOFF99Frosst performs reasonably on cyclic alcohols (MSE = 0.70 kcal/mol, 95% CI [0.22, 1.21] and RMSE = 1.07 kcal/mol, 95% CI [0.66, 1.58]) (Figure @fig:alcohols).
+SMIRNOFF99Frosst performs reasonably on cyclic alcohols (MSE = 0.70 kcal/mol, 95% CI [0.22, 1.21] and RMSE = 1.07 kcal/mol, 95% CI [0.66, 1.58]) (Figure @fig:alcohols and Table @tbl:overall-alcohols).
 The predictions for αCD are uniformly underestimated while those for βCD are mostly under-predicted.
 The predicted ΔG for cyclooctanol with αCD is particularly poor due to a poor fit in the bound state (Figure @fig:by-orientation).